 The Xerox brand is known worldwide for delivering industry-leading document technology, services and solutions.
 Counterfeit parts and supplies misrepresent the quality of our products and pose a serious threat to our reputation.The Xerox brand is known worldwide for delivering industry-leading document technology, services and solutions.
 Counterfeit parts and supplies misrepresent the quality of our products and pose a serious threat to our reputation.

-In 2006, we began working with the Electronic Industry Citizenship Coalition (EICC), whose Code of Conduct sets industry standards on social, environmental and ethical issues in the electronics industry supply chain.
-In 2008, we became an official member of the EICC.
-We have adopted the EICC Code of Conduct as our Supplier Code of Conduct, and Xerox serves on the EICC Senior Executive Advisory Council.
+In 2006, Xerox began working with the Electronic Industry Citizenship Coalition (EICC), currently known as the Responsible Business Alliance (RBA), whose Code of Conduct sets industry standards on social, environmental and ethical issues in the electronics industry supply chain.
+In 2008, we became an official member and adopted the RBA Code of Conduct as our Supplier Code of Conduct.

 As an active member of EICC, we are committed to improving conditions associated with mining in conflict regions.
 In responding to the Dodd-Frank Act, which we have been working since 2011, we have established internal processes incorporating the Organization for Economic Cooperation and Development (OECD) framework.
 We are a member of the Conflict Mineral Sourcing Initiative (CFSI), and we are utilizing the EICC/GeSI template to survey our supply base regarding conflict mineral usage.
 Xerox also participates in the Conflict Free Smelter Program (CFSP), which independently audits smelters and refiners to determine if they have a system in place to assure sourcing of conflict-free minerals.
 In addition, we have incorporated a conflict mineral sourcing statement in our supplier contract template to assure responsible sourcing in our supply chain.